Senemix29/Dribbble-Client/README.md

 # Dribbble-Client
-App para acesso aos Shots mais populares da rede social Dribbble.
+App client to get access to the most popular Shots on Dribbble social network through his API.